jason-sparc/TnS-Patricia-Trie/README.md

 This project was inspired by an existing patricia trie implementation by Roger Kapsi and Sam Berlin at <https://github.com/rkapsi/patricia-trie>; hence, there is a similar XOR metric nearness query operation.

+However, for efficiency and performance reasons, it uses a very different algorithm tailored for ease-of-use, offers more flexibility, and leaves room for more query operations.
+Making it more comparable to TreeMap.

 Tree Design
 -----------
-It uses a very different algorithm than most conventional patricia trie implementations, that I would like to call "**Tracks and Switches**", because nodes are treated as tracks with many alternative bit routes called switches:
+The algorithm used is very different than most conventional patricia trie implementations.
+As the designer and creator, I call it the **Tracks and Switches**&trade; algorithm, because nodes are treated as tracks with many alternative bit routes called switches:

 	--=
 	  0